misterfish/stick/README.md

 	3      | timesV (4)          // [3, 3, 3, 3]
 	random | timesF (4)          // [<random-num>, <random-num>, <random-num>, <random-num>]

+'M' means the data is being mutated.
+In JS we absolutely can not pretend everything is immutable.

+    import { appendTo, appendToM, } from 'stick-js'

+	const a = [1, 2, 3]
+	const b = 4 | appendTo (a) // functional style: the array is cloned. b === a // false

+	const a = [1, 2, 3]
+	const b = 4 | appendToM (a) // non-functional style: the array is mutated. b === a // true

+	const webGLContext = { ... a complicated object ... }
+	webGLContext | mergeM ({ someProp: false, }) // you definitely want mutable here.

-There are a few more which we'll see along the way.
+And there are a few more which we'll see along the way.

-#### ٭ ok, anaphoric if
+#### ٭ ok, anaphoric if ٭

 `ok (x)` is false if `x` is `null` or `undefined`.
 Everything else passes.